 Student visa cannot be extended beyond five years for studying at a degree level (Bachelor’s or Master’s degree).
 There are some exceptions and it can be extended if you are accepted on a PhD or MPhil course.

-On successful completion of studies at a degree level you can apply for a Graduate visa which will allow you to take employment in the UK.
-Similar to the student visa, the Graduate visa does not lead to settlement, unless your total continuous period of residence reaches 10 years.
 However, the Graduate route will give you a better chance to find sponsored employment and potentially switch into the Skilled Worker route which will lead to settlement after five years.
 It may give you additional time counting towards the qualifying period under the Long Residence rule.

 If you studied outside the UK but graduated in the last five years from one of the Universities listed on the Global Universities list for the year you graduated, you may qualify for the High Potential Individual visa which will allow you to work in the UK for two or three years (depending on your degree level).
 This visa does not lead to settlement but gives you a chance to switch into sponsored employment or another route leading to settlement.